nl12143ao/HA-MPC-Autopilot/ReadMe.md

 But using AI or SELF consumption mode (net zero with P1) does not allow for export.
 For this, one needs to change to DYNAMIC or CUSTOM mode.
 But when export is finished these modes start using the grid instead using my full battery?
 Tried again the AI/SMART mode and it behaves better since recent updates but for me it is a too black box.
-Does it allow to export solar in the mroning instead already charging a 50% full battery ?
+Does it allow to export solar in the mroning instead already charging a 50% full battery?
-When will it export or import, till how low or hign state of charge (SOC) ?
+When will it export or import, till how low or hign state of charge (SOC)?

 **Need self control**
 Looking around I found advanced controls like zero-grid, [EMHASS](https://github.com/davidusb-geek/emhass), [solar-PID](https://github.com/MarcelWepper/Inverter-Controller), and [battery_controller](https://github.com/bvweerd/battery_controller), but these control everything.
 And not in the way I only need to provide long term (hours, minutes) setpoints for devives: solar, battery, e-boiler.
 These smart devices control the short term (seconds) stuff themselves.